quartzphoenix/quartzphoenix/README.md

-# 🔧 QuartzPhoenix's Secure Embedded Systems Portfolio
+# 🔧 QuartzPhoenix's Secure Software Development Portfolio
-🛡️ **Secure Embedded Systems Developer**
+🛡️ **Secure Software Developer (Embedded-Focused)**
-🎯 Specializing in Secure Firmware Design | Embedded System Hardening | Mission-Critical Software Security
+🎯 Specializing in Embedded Security | Memory-Safe Systems | Secure Tooling for Mission-Critical Applications

 ---

 ## 🧭 About This Portfolio
-This portfolio showcases my applied learning, research, and development work in secure embedded systems.
-With a foundation in cybersecurity and a growing specialization in embedded firmware and system-level software security, my focus is on building security into the core of mission-critical, resource-constrained systems.
+This portfolio showcases my applied learning, research, and development work in secure software systems, with a strong foundation in embedded firmware and growing capabilities in secure systems programming and DevSecOps tooling.
+My focus is on building security into the core of mission-critical, resource-constrained systems while also exploring adjacent areas like CI/CD security automation, SBOM integrity, and memory-safe application design.

-Projects and materials here align with public security frameworks such as NIST SP 800-160 Vol. 1/2, NIST SP 800-53, and relevant secure software practices.
-The content includes embedded systems architecture artifacts, secure coding demos in C/C++, firmware lifecycle documentation, and conceptual models grounded in Zero Trust principles and system assurance.
+Projects and materials align with security frameworks such as NIST SP 800-160 Vol. 1/2, SP 800-53, and secure software practices including SLSA, OpenSSF, and OWASP SAMM.
+You’ll find architecture artifacts, secure firmware code in C/C++ and Rust, tooling demonstrations, and Zero Trust-aligned security models.

 ---

 ## 🔍 Focus Areas
 - Secure Embedded Software & Firmware Development
-- Memory-Safe C/C++ Coding and Hardening Techniques
+- Memory-Safe Programming in C, C++, and Rust
-- Microcontroller Security Models (ARM Cortex, AVR, RISC-V)
+- Microcontroller & Embedded System Security (ARM Cortex, AVR, RISC-V)
-- Secure Boot, Firmware Integrity, and Supply Chain Trust
+- Secure Boot, Firmware Integrity, and Software Supply Chain Trust
-- Embedded System Threat Modeling & Architecture Patterns
+- Threat Modeling for Embedded and Linux-Based Systems
-- System Lifecycle Assurance & Standards-Based Documentation
+- CI/CD Security Pipelines and Static Analysis Automation
+- SBOM Generation and Secure Build Workflows
-- Application of NIST SP 800-160, 800-53, and ISO/IEC 29119
+- Application of NIST SP 800-160, SLSA, and OpenSSF Best Practices

 ---